lodum/CancerExplorer/web application/README.md

 **Current status:**

-This is an early development step version.

 Presented statistical epidemiological values (SIR and CI values):
 For demonstration purpose only random example values are integrated.
 Random values of the municipalities are uploaded.
 In addition, these values are distributed randomly among all municipalities for each new query.

-This brings along:

-- First insights of possibilities of the CancerExplorer
-- Limited information retrieval (for development purposes only a test RDF repository can be queried)
-- Long list of issues (refresh your browser view after broken queries)

 Issue list:
 (https://github.com/lodum/CancerExplorer/issues)

-**Future:**

-It is planned that the project is going to be further developed during [Friedrich Müller's](http://friedrichmueller.github.io "Friedrich's page") master thesis.